jubbp/ec6net-web/docs/training/foundation/index.md

 The course has several modules which splits the course into manageable learning experiences.
 Each section is accessible from the menu to the left. (or above on a mobile device)

-Work you way through the modules slowly and test yourself as you go.
+Work your way through the modules slowly and test yourself as you go.

 - [Nature of Amateur Radio](./modules/nature_of_ar/)